tektoncd/catalog/task/git-clone/0.8/README.md

     data:
       ca-bundle.crt: # ... base64-encoded crt ...  # If key/filename is other than ca-bundle.crt then set crtFileName param as explained under Parameters section
     ```

-## Running as a Non-Root User

-The `git-init` image that this Task utilizes offers a built in nonroot
-user.
-In combination with support from other Tasks this allows your
-Pipelines to run without needing root permissions.
-There are some extra
-steps you'll need to take for this to work:

-- In the security context for the Task make sure you're using UID 65532.

-    In a TaskRun that looks like this:

-    ```yaml
-    kind: TaskRun
-    spec:
-      podTemplate:
-        securityContext:
-          runAsNonRoot: true
-          runAsUser: 65532
-    ```

-    And in a PipelineRun it looks like this:

-    ```yaml
-    kind: PipelineRun
-    spec:
-      taskRunSpecs:
-      - pipelineTaskName: footask # ...your git-clone PipelineTask name...
-        taskPodTemplate:
-          securityContext:
-            runAsNonRoot: true
-            runAsUser: 65532
-    ```

-- Make sure to provide the `userHome` param and set it to nonroot's
-home directory:

-    ```yaml
-    params:
-    - name: userHome
-      value: /home/nonroot
-    ```

-Once these two modifications are in effect you should now see your
-`git-clone` Task run as nonroot.
-The files cloned on to the `output`
-workspace will end up owned by user 65532.

 ## Using basic-auth Credentials